 So, you want to start investing?

-At first, it may seem intimidating, rightfully so; however, we created an action-oriented beginners guide to help you start investing today.
+At first, it may seem intimidating; however, we created an action-oriented beginners guide to help you start investing today.

-Many think you need a large amount of capital to start investing, but that couldn’t be farther from the truth.
+Most think you need excess capital to start investing, but that couldn’t be farther from the truth.
 In fact, you can start investing with as little as $10.

 As a beginner investor, you may be asking yourself: